Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 Discount stores can save you 20% or more on your grocery shopping.

-Where you live is going to dictate not only the price of your groceries but also whether there is a discount store within easy reach.
+Where you live is going to dictate not only the price of your groceries but also whether there are any discount grocery stores within easy reach.

 I am very lucky and have both Aldi and Lidl within 10 miles.
 Whereas I know some of my readers are more than 50 miles from their nearest Aldi!